oceanprotocol/docs/orientation/faq.md

 <details>
   <summary>Does it pay to become a marketplace operator?</summary>

 Yes.
-Marketplace operators benefit from earning commission on marketplace transactions related to data consumption as well as staking.
+Marketplace operators benefit from earning commission on marketplace transactions related to data consumption.
 Ocean Market is primarily focussed on monetising data however it is also designed to handle the sale of any digital asset or service.
 As a result the total addressable market goes way beyond revenues from just selling data.
 Operating costs for an Ocean-powered marketplace are moderate and the base code is open source and available free of charge under the Apache 2 license.

 </details>